Ian Harding - Featured - Oliu

 Supporting the user

-When building out a user flow for any new website or application, it’s important to ensure you design for every possible outcome that a user may encounter.
-This is especially important in early and mid-stage products.
+When building out a user flow for any new website or application, ensure you design for every possible outcome.
+This is especially important in early and mid-stage products that are trying to obtain new customers.

-We worked closely with engineering to answer key UX questions:
+Working closely with engineering, we answered key UX questions:

 • What happens if the user leaves mid-way through a specific task?